|Doc Martin in North Cornwall

 productions star, Vanessa Redgrave, filming many of her scenes in the

-Here we are in May of 2011 and Doc Martin is undergoing another outing
+Here we are in 2015 and Doc Martin is undergoing another outing

 in the fictitious village of Port Wenn.
-Filming for the latest series
+Filming for the 7th series has

-started in March and should be completed before the season hits
+started and should be completed before the season hits